robotrapta/aihalloween/README.md

 ### What to do?

-Try looking at the camera and sticking out your tongue.
+Try taking a picture of the camera, or pointing at it, or just staring.

+## Monitoring

+There's a simple web server running on the machine that will show you the latest images.
+Just open a web browser and go to http://<your-machine-ip>:8000/